flarum/docs/docs/extend/service-provider.md

 The `register` method will run during step (3) above, and the `boot` method will run during step (5) above.
 In the `register` method, the container is available via `$this->container`.
 In the `boot` method, the container (or any other arguments), should be injected via typehinted method arguments.

-Flarum does not currently support Laravel Octane, but some [best practices](https://github.com/laravel/octane#dependency-injection--octane), like not injecting the container and using the `$container` argument inside `bind`, `singleton`, and `resolving` callbacks instead of `$this->container` should be used.
+Flarum does not currently support Laravel Octane, but some [best practices](https://laravel.com/docs/8.x/octane#dependency-injection-and-octane), like using the `$container` argument inside `bind`, `singleton`, and `resolving` callbacks instead of `$this->container` should be used.
+See the [Octane documentation](https://laravel.com/docs/8.x/octane#dependency-injection-and-octane) for more information.

 To actually register your custom service provider, you can use the `ServiceProvider` extender in `extend.php`: